imsaumil/NNI-Examples/README.md

 ## Code execution
 The pruning example can be run by simply triggering `python3 pruning_VAE.py`

-Lines 10 and 11 of the pruning_VAE file provide the choice between the different pruners and the different configurations for pruning on the model defined in model_VAE.
+Lines 10 and 11 of the **pruning_VAE** file provide the choice between the different pruners and the different configurations for pruning on the model defined in **model_VAE**.
 ```
 pruner_used = "FPGMPruner" or "L1NormPruner"
 config_choice = "config_list_1" or "config_list_2"